BERLIN, GERMANY | SPRING 2020

 INCLUDED IN THE COST:

-*student housing in twin-bedded studios in a centrally–located apart-hotel on a bed
+- Student housing in twin-bedded studios in a centrally–located apart-hotel on a bed and breakfast basis.

 NOT INCLUDED IN THE COST: